Minnesota Conservatory for the Arts / Classes & Programs / DanceIrish Dance

 Irish Dance programs

 Established in 2014, MCA’s Irish Dance Program begun when Kate Flannigan of Flannigan’s Dancers retired to ensure that Irish dance traditions in Winona continued.
 MCA offers both beginner and intermediate levels of Irish dance for students aged 5 to adult.
 Beginner students are introduced to basic jig and reel steps, as well as ceili dances.
 Intermediate dancers explore basic hard shoe technique, incorporating hornpipe, treble reel steps, treble jig steps, and set dances.
-Our Irish dancers get plenty of performing experience, especially around St. Patrick’s Day.
+Our Irish dancers get plenty of performing experience, especially around St. Patrick’s Day and during area Irish Fests celebrations such as La Crosse and Rochester.
 Check out our Event Page for information about upcoming performances.

 Continuing study of Irish dance technique.
 Students will learn basic jig and reels steps, along with ceili dances.
 Basic hard shoe technique will be introduced as students learn hornpipe, treble reel and treble jig steps and set dances.*